 Online Review Defamation – Points to Consider

 Let’s take, for example, somebody who eats at a small local restaurant, and unfortunately, the steak isn’t quite medium rare, and the service wasn’t quite as fast as the drive-thru around the corner.
-Fed up, hungry and a few £’s lighter, the customer shares their experience on social media or a review platform.
+Fed up, hungry and a few pounds worse off, the customer shares their experience on social media or a review platform.

 The restaurant owner is up in arms at the customer’s comments.
 The steak was cooked perfectly and the service that night was fantastic!
 The customer’s comments could have a serious impact upon the business of the small restaurant therefore, understandably, the owner wants them removed/taken down quickly.